TranHuuNhatHuy/UdacityDataEngAzure/II.CloudDataWarehouses/README.md

 - (Fact) Trip:
     + `trip_id` : surrogate primary key of the trip, string format.
-    + `payment_id` : secondary key, representing payment corresponding to this trip, int format.
     + `trip_date` : date of the start of the trip, date format of `yyyy-mm-dd`.
     + `trip_time` : time of the start of the trip, time format of `hh:mm:ss`.
-    + `started_at` : date and time of the start of the trip, datetime format of `2019-05-01 00:00:00.0000000`.
+    + `started_at` : date and time of the start of the trip, datetime format of `yyyy-mm-dd hh:mm:ss`.
-    + `ended_at` : date and time of the end of the trip, datetime format of `2019-05-01 00:00:00.0000000`.
+    + `ended_at` : date and time of the end of the trip, datetime format of `yyyy-mm-dd hh:mm:ss`.
     + `rider_id` : secondary key, representing ID of rider, int format.
     + `rideable_type` : type of the trip's transportation, string format.
     + `rider_age` : age of the rider, int format.
     + `start_station_id` : ID of station where the trip starts, string format.
     + `end_station_id` : ID of station where the trip ends, string format.
-    + `duration` : total time length of the trip, in hours, int format.
+    + `duration` : total time length of the trip, in SECONDS, bigint format.

 ![Fact Trip table](./assets/starSchema_Trip.png)